-Botswana is a destination diverse in scenery and ecosystem.
+Botswana is a destination diverse in scenery and ecosystems, and a Chobe River cruise experience should be firm on your safari list.
 From salt pans, to desert, to open grasslands and winding waterways, its landscapes hold a variety of habitats for a wide range of wildlife.
 Botswana is rich in culture and resources, proud and willing to share both with the safari seeker and African adventurer.
 It understands the thrilling chase for the wild and untamed, for these are the qualities of its character.

 Existing in anticipation of the ebbs and flows of the seasons, waiting for the rains to fill up the waterholes, rivers, deltas and pans, Botswana demands a sense of patience.
 Its national currency is named after its most treasured resource, ‘Pula’, meaning rain.
 Due to its semi-arid climate, rain in the green season is even erratic and unpredictable, therefore always revered by man and beast.

 A predominant life-source of Botswana lies in the northern boundary of the Chobe National Park; the Chobe River.
 The National Park itself covers 11 700 sq km, the park holds an abundance of wildlife which depends on this water source, especially towards the dry season when inland water deposits disappear.
 Chobe National Park is also known as ‘the Land of Giants’ due to its large elephant population.

 Supporting approximately 120 000 elephants, it is one of the largest surviving elephant populations in the world.
 The park is located near Kasane Town, the main gateway to the national park, as well as on the borders of Zimbabwe, Namibia, and Zambia – the only place in the world where four countries meet.
 Animals move freely between the countries, making the area a veritable animal intersection.